All Episodes

 And I can't think of another case where they've been identified.

-Yeah, uh they they absolutely can.
+Yeah, they absolutely can.

-What about you know clergy client privilege?
+What about, you know, clergy client privilege?

-At what point does that person make the decision that this person is just struggling or this person really has, you know, is a real threat to society.
+At what point does that person make the decision that this person is just struggling or this person really has, you know, is a real threat to society?

 No, it's not every case.